Image by Amy Taylor

 Have fun developing the phrasing of your kennings – the effects can often be bizarre, stimulating some surprising images or comic scenes.
 Just experiment and see what happens…

-This challenge is now closed for submissions, though you could always write a poem in response to Debbie’s workshop and send it off to one of the opportunities on our Poetry Map.
+This challenge is now closed for submissions, though you could always write a poem in response to Debbie’s workshop and send it off to one of the opportunities on our Poetry Opportunities page.
 Read through these poems, selected for the Kennings challenge, for inspiration!

 On the unctuosity of our kitchen-cupboard staple by Hannah Pusey